JeremiaStalder/advanced-econometrics/README.md

 ## Possibly good descriptives for our data
 1. correlation matrix (done)
 2. boxplots / hists for continuous variables (before and after transformation, univariate)
-3. boxplots / hists for continous variables grouped by (1) participation OR (2) eligiblilty
+3. boxplots / hists and descriptive tables for all variables grouped by (1) participation OR (2) eligiblilty (shows difference between treated & non-treated in covariates -> identify confounders
 4. cross tabulation for participation, eligibility and other binary variables (to see if each group has sufficient obs + can test for independence of variable and treatment via chi-square-test -> if independent then variable is no true confounder)
 5. classic boring descriptives table for all variables

+## Literature insights
+Benjamin:
+	Same IV idea (with propensity score subsclassification (what is this? ;))
+	Outcome: total assets to avoid reshuffeling effects.
+	DB-variable: Problem: DB-wealth is not included in